Rhiannon Hoyle: Biography

-Hoyle has volunteered with Edmonton Federation of Community Leagues.
 In October 2021, she ran in the Edmonton municipal election to represent ward Ipiihkoohkanipiaohtsi on the Edmonton City Council and lost by 33 votes.

 On May 29, 2023, Hoyle became the first Black woman elected to the Alberta Legislature after winning the 2023 Alberta general election to represent the Edmonton-South electoral district.'

-She was named Critic for Advanced Education on June 27, 2023.
+Hoyle was named Critic for Advanced Education on June 27, 2023..